-Those delivering and assessing this GA TEFL qualification must have relevant occupational experience and hold relevant qualifications.
+Those delivering and assessing GA qualifications must have relevant occupational experience and hold relevant qualifications.

-The GA TEFL qualifications contain elements of both knowledge and competence and therefore must be delivered by a knowledgeable and competent practitioner who is able to assess candidates' knowledge, skills and understanding of Teaching English as a Foreign Language.
+The GA TEFL qualifications contain elements of both knowledge and competence and therefore must be delivered by a knowledgeable and competent practitioner who is able to assess candidates' knowledge, skills and understanding.